-After that, in graduate school, I taught a college-level writing course, led a team of grad-student tutors in the University Writing Center, published my research-based writing in academic books and journals and presented it at conferences nationwide.
-After earning my MA in English, I worked as a barn-hauling, barn-repossessing truck driver across the rural south before my professional writing career began in 2010.
+After the band, in graduate school, I taught a college-level writing course, led a team of grad-student tutors in the University Writing Center, published my research-based essays in academic books and journals and presented at conferences in TN, SC, LA and CA.

 In 2016, I self-published a darkly comic memoir about these indelible early working experiences and more, reflecting on my initial struggles to convert a liberal arts education into a meaningful career.
 It got some good reviews and won some indie awards but remained pretty far below the radar, just like my music always had.

-I think I’m a good guy to work with, but don’t just take my word for it.
+I think I’m a pretty good guy to work with, but don’t just take my word for it.
 Check out my REFERENCES & RECOMMENDATIONS.

 Thanks for stopping by!
 Want to get in touch?
 Use EMAIL, or find me on LINKEDIN.